Activity Branch: A Fine Motor, Gross Motor, and Heavy Work Activity

 Activity branch - outline leaves for line adherence.

 If working on cutting along a line, outline the outside of the leaves using brightly colored marker for better line adherence.
+The child is using DIY self-opening loop scissors.
+Click the picture for the tutorial.

 Activity Branch